koala-man-64/my-own-dev-team/README.md

 ## 5) Deploy the FastAPI to Azure (Container Apps)

 This uses `az containerapp up` to build from local source and deploy:

+**What this step does**

+- Builds the Dockerfile in this repo and deploys it to Azure Container Apps.
+- Sets the runtime environment variables the app needs (Search/OpenAI endpoints + keys, deployments, etc.).

+**Why it matters**

+- You get a public HTTPS endpoint for `/chat` without managing servers.

 ### Bash